2.7. Status Conditions and Saving Throws

 Concentrating is always a Persistent Condition.

-Abilities with the "Concentration" Penalty (or "Concentration Abilities") impose one stack of Concentrating when they take effect and remove one stack of Concentrating when that effect ends.
+Abilities with a Test that involves "Concentration" (or "Concentration Abilities") impose one stack of Concentrating when they take effect and remove one stack of Concentrating when that Ability or its effects end.

 This Condition limits how many active Concentration Abilities you can have going at any one time.
 The more you have active, the more Disadvantages you have on starting a new one.
 If you even Fail a Test, then all active Concentration Abilities come to an end, you lose your Concentrating Stacks, then you finish evaluating the Failed Test of the Ability that broke the camel's back.